 The above work led to the reporting of 39,000 tonnes of nickel metal in Mineral resource at the time of listing on the ASX.

-In less than 3 years since listing this figure has now grown by 187% or 70,100t of nickel metal (averaging 2.7% Ni) with the addition of the N75C, S16c and N14C surfaces at the Foster nickel mine (again generated from the Historical Core Program), the exciting discovery of the Baker Deposit, addition of the nearby East Trough and in late 2023/early 2024, definition and reporting of the first Mineral Resources at the Silver Lake-Fisher Project with the 25H deposit and Fisher’s F Zone being added to MRE.
+In a little over 3 years since listing this figure has now grown by 191% or 74,600t of nickel metal (averaging 2.5% Ni) with the addition of the N75C, S16c and N14C surfaces at the Foster nickel mine (again generated from the Historical Core Program), the exciting discovery of the Baker Deposit, addition of the nearby East Trough and in late 2023/early 2024, definition and reporting of the first Mineral Resources at the Silver Lake-Fisher Project with the 25H deposit and Fisher’s F Zone being added to MRE.

 All material modifying factors have been considered and accommodated in the chosen reporting cut-off grade, which is >1.0% Ni.
-Refer to the ITAR in Schedule 3 of the Prospectus (dated 22 April 2021) released to the ASX for further details, the Competent Person and Important Statements for the Mineral Resources estimates for the nickel deposits on this website which also contain additional information required by ASX Listing Rules 5.8.1 and 5.8.2 and the ASX announcements dated 22 April 2022 (in relation to the N75C figures), 14 June 2022 and 7 December 2022 (in relation to the Baker Shoot) and the 11 January 2023 (in relation to the S16C/N14C figures), 31 March 2023 (in relation to Warren), 4 December 2023 (in relation to the 25H at Silver Lake), 18 December 2023 (in relation to East Trough) and finally 15 January 2024 (in relation to Fisher F Zone).
+Refer to the ITAR in Schedule 3 of the Prospectus (dated 22 April 2021) released to the ASX for further details, the Competent Person and Important Statements for the Mineral Resources estimates for the nickel deposits on this website which also contain additional information required by ASX Listing Rules 5.8.1 and 5.8.2 and the ASX announcements dated 22 April 2022 (in relation to the N75C figures), 14 June 2022 and 7 December 2022 (in relation to the Baker Shoot) and the 11 January 2023 (in relation to the S16C/N14C figures), 31 March 2023 (in relation to Warren), 4 December 2023 (in relation to the 25H at Silver Lake), 18 December 2023 (in relation to East Trough), 15 January 2024 (in relation to Fisher F Zone), 13 May 2024 (update to Foster South) and 11 June 2024 (update to Baker).

 Baker Deposit